REGISTRATION AND PAYMENT

 How can I register for camp?

-Where do I find a calendar of all the CAMPS offered?
+Where CAN I find a calendar of all the CAMPS offered?

 If there is still space in a camp, online registration is open through the Friday before the camp begins.
-However, many of our camps fill up months in advance, so we highly recommend you register for camps in January.
+However, many of our camps fill up months in advance, so we highly recommend you register for camps December-January.

 What methods of payment do you accept?